mrworf/photoframe/README.md

 If photoframe is unable to use the sensor, it "usually" gives you helpful hints.
 Check the `/var/log/syslog` file for `frame.py` entries.

+*Note*

+The sensor is automatically detected as long as it is a TCS34725 device and it's connected correctly to the I2C bus of the raspberry pi.
+Once detected you'll get a new read-out in the web interface which details both white balance (kelvin) and light (lux).

+If you don't get this read-out, look at your logfile.
+There will be hints like sensor not found or sensor not being the expected one, etc.

 ## Annoyed with the LED showing on the TCS34725 board from Adafruit?

-Just ground the LED pin (for example by connecting it to Pin 9 on your RPi3)
+Just ground the LED pin on the Adafruit board (for example by connecting it to Pin 9 on your RPi3)

 ## Ambient powersave?